 Although ticks are commonly thought of as insects, they are actually arachnids similar to scorpions, spiders, and mites.
 All adult ticks have eight legs and have no antennae.
-Adult insects by comparison have six legs and one pair of antennae.
-Ticks are parasites that feed on the blood of their host, which can be an animal or a human.
+Adult insects, by comparison, have six legs and one pair of antennae.
+Ticks are parasites that feed on the blood of their host, which can include pets and people.